-Because the increased fluctuations affect navigation, The Lake County Water Authority is currently dredging canals around Lake Griffin to enable the homeowners in these areas to access the lake during periods of low water levels.
-The LCWA dredging project will take out more than 340,000 cubic yards of muck, sand, clay and detritus from the bottom of the canals.
-All of this material is being placed on a former muck farm and will be used to help in restoration of the site.
+Because the increased fluctuations affect navigation, The Lake County Water Authority dredged canals around Lake Griffin to enable the homeowners in these areas to access the lake during periods of low water levels.
+The LCWA dredging project took out more than 340,000 cubic yards of muck, sand, clay and detritus from the bottom of the canals.
+All of this material was placed on a former muck farm and will be used to help in restoration of the site.